🎓Graduating Veterinarians: Enter the Debt Repayment Prep Challenge & Win Prizes!

-The income-driven repayment plans (IBR/PAYE/REPAYE) are extremely beneficial but difficult to understand and navigate.
-Taking into account your federal and state tax filing status makes the process even trickier for married borrowers.
-This document reviews considerations for married federal student loan borrowers.
+Federal income-driven repayment (IDR) plans are extremely beneficial but difficult to understand and navigate.
+As the name implies, your income is an important factor in the calculations.
+Considering your federal and state tax filing status makes the process even trickier for married borrowers.

-During your IBR/PAYE/REPAYE application or yearly renewal (https://studentaid.gov/idr), you will be asked if you are married and how you filed your most recent federal income tax return.
+During your IDR application or yearly income recertification (https://studentaid.gov/idr), you will be asked if you are married and how you filed your most recent federal income tax return.

 The federal tax code offers several incentives for filing your taxes jointly when married and often reduces your household tax burden compared to filing separately.
-However, income-driven repayment plans often incentivize filing separately, particularly IBR and PAYE.
-The benefit of filing separately depends on which spouse holds the debt and the division of your household income.
-You will have to determine if the annual tax breaks received from filing jointly outweigh the short and long-term student loan repayment savings of filing separately.
+However, IDR plans often incentivize filing separately.
+The benefit of filing separately depends on which spouse holds the debt and your respective household incomes.
+You will have to determine if the annual tax breaks received from filing jointly outweigh the short and long-term IDR student loan repayment savings of filing separately.

 Married Borrower Considerations:

-• Who has federal student loans and what are the respective proportions?
+• Who in the household has federal student loans, and what are the respective proportions?

 • What repayment plans are you able to use?